CoolmanCZ/upp_cmake/README.md

 ## Limitation
 Some section options are not taken into account when generate CMakeLists:
-- file (only options relevant to build are mentioned) -- options
+- file - only options relevant to build are mentioned
+  - options
--- depends
+  - depends
--- optimize_speed
+  - optimize_speed
--- optimize_size
+  - optimize_size
-- include (all include directories are processed as a relative path)
+- include - all include directories are processed as a relative path
-- static_library (library is considered as a normal library)
+- static_library - library is considered as a normal library

 # Parameters
 Using of the script is demonstrated in the [example.sh](example.sh), where you should change the variables described below in the text.